axonivy/docker-samples/README.md

 Running ivy in demo mode.
 Runs without license.

-## ivy-postgres

-Setup of an ivy engine with postgres as system database.
-`serverconfig.xml` is used to setup the connection between ivy and postgres.

 ## ivy-mysql-elasticsearch

 Setup of an ivy engine with mysql as system database and